Explore the Icelandic Outdoors with Wapp

 Why not take a tour with the Wapp and have an adventure outdoors using GPS activated pop-up facts, stories and photos on the area.
 The trails are of great variety and the experience meaningful and full of joy.
-It’s not just about reaching the end but about enjoying the overall experience on the way.
+It’s not just about reaching the end but also enjoying the overall experience on the way.

 Try our new variety of trails in Iceland equipped with the important safety measure of always knowing your location as the route progresses.